WICG/anonymous-iframe/mozilla-sandbox-proposal.md

   - allow-popups-no-opener
   - disallow-autofill

+We believe this is less desirable compared to the solution we implemented using an iframe property.
+It has poorer developer ergonomics, there are tricky points of integration with sandbox flags, it introduces the first disallow-xxx flag and it is harder to explain to developers what they need to do to deploy COEP on their website.
+Overall, we think that this is less desirable compared to introducing a new iframe property, as outlined in more details below.

 ## Ergonomic for developers?

 Main scenario: Developers want to start using COEP.
 One of their third party iframe do not have deployed COEP yet, so they want to use anonymous iframe.